 “Diamonds” – When we hear this word, the first thing comes to our mind is it’s sparkling beauty followed by it’s cost, and also Leonardo Dicaprio’s Blood Diamond movie 🙂 .
 Why Diamonds are so costly?
 Why it is very special?
 What exactly it is?
 This Article is going to deal with all these questions and many!!!

 The word “Diamond” comes from the Greek word “Adamas” and means “unconquerable and indestructible”.
 Diamonds are the hardest natural substance on Earth.
 The diamond is a birthstone for people born in the month of April.
 The Earth is estimated at 4.5 billion years old.
 The oldest diamonds are believed to have been crystallized around 3.3 Billion years ago.
 Diamonds have many characteristics and features that make them worth all the money.
 The diamond can be scaled and graded based on 4Cs – diamond cut, color, clarity and carat, which could decide its value.
 These 4Cs can also help buyers understand and compare the quality as well as buy an authentic diamond.

 How Diamonds form?

-The formation of natural diamond requires very specific conditions—exposure of carbon-bearing materials to high pressure, ranging approximately between 45 and 60 kilobars, but at a comparatively low temperature range between approximately 900 and 1,300 °C. These conditions are met in two places on Earth; in the lithospheric mantle below relatively stable continental plates, and at the site of a meteorite strike.
+The formation of natural diamond requires very specific conditions-exposure of carbon-bearing materials to high pressure, ranging approximately between 45 and 60 kilobars, but at a comparatively low temperature range between approximately 900 and 1,300 C. These conditions are met in two places on Earth; in the lithospheric mantle below relatively stable continental plates, and at the site of a meteorite strike.

 Geologists believe that the diamonds in all of Earth’s commercial diamond deposits were formed in the mantle and delivered to the surface by deep-source volcanic eruptions.

 Diamonds form about 100 miles below ground and have been carried to the earth’s surface by deep volcanic eruptions.